All Episodes

 Gene Sperling.

-One guy who can deal with the intricacies here of the TARP bailout and all these uh financial matters.
+He's the only one guy, one guy in America who understands TARP, one guy who can deal with the intricacies here of the TARP bailout and all these financial matters.

-And the post is wringing its hands over, uh, I don't know, it may not work.
+And the Post is wringing its hands over, I don't know, it may not work.

-It's in trouble before it even starts because Gene Sperling is the media treats all of these leftist Democrats as almost gods.
+It's in trouble before it even starts because Gene Sperling is that the media treats all of these leftist Democrats as almost gods.

 Sometimes I think I'm in ancient Egypt.

-Gene Sperling's a god, Obama's clearly a god.
+Gene Sperling's a god.

-Geitner's a god, Biden's a god.
+Biden's a god.

 They're that special.